CalmDownVal/eslint-import-resolver/readme.md

 This is a re-implementation of [eslint-import-resolver-typescript](https://github.com/alexgorbatchev/eslint-import-resolver-typescript)
 (ISC license) by [Alex Gorbatchev](https://github.com/alexgorbatchev).

-This package adds logic to take `baseDir` into account and won't apply path mapping outside of its package.
+This version adds logic to take the location of tsconfig into account and won't apply path mapping outside of its package.

-For example:
+## Example

 ```txt
 ├─ packages